mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

      Take picture

-11. Take four pairs of power supply cables (more or less 18cm, thick red and black cables, a single pair per motor).
+11. Take four pairs of power supply cables (more or less 18cm long, thick red and black cables, a single pair per motor).
 Make sure that the four pairs can reach the ESCs starting from the middle of the frame.
 Solder all the pairs on the power distribution board (PDB).
 The position of each pair is shown in the picture below.
-As the drone requires four motors but the PDB can supply up to eight motors, you can solder each red cable to both B+ connections available on each corner of the PDB.
+As the UAV requires four motors but the PDB can supply up to eight motors, you can solder each red cable to both B+ connections available on each corner of the PDB.
 In each corner, where the red cables are, choose one of the two GND connection to solder the black cables.

 (updated)
   .. figure:: _static/material_step11.jpg
      :width: 800
      :alt: alternate text
      :align: center

      Material for step 11

   .. figure:: _static/pdb_indications.jpg
      :width: 800
      :alt: alternate text
      :align: center

       Step 11

+  .. admonition:: todo

       The picture above doesn't replace this one, I still need to improve it.
-     todo: caption

   .. admonition:: todo